 Mifepristone and misoprostol can also be used for abortion later in pregnancy.

 This type of abortion is similar to having a later miscarriage.
-You'll be awake and medication will be given to manage any pain.

 You can usually return home the same day.
 Sometimes the pregnancy can take longer to pass and an overnight stay in hospital is required.